Watch how our free preK-at-home program works.

 Chances are you're already practicing many of these skills your child will need for kindergarten.
 Remember to keep it fun and don’t make it stressful for you or your child.
 With just a little fun practice, your child will be prepared for her elementary school debut!

-RECYCLE YOUR SMALL ELECTRONICS and INKJET CARTRIDGES
+RECYCLE YOUR SMALL ELECTRONICS, LAPTOPS, and PRINTER CARTRIDGES

 Our recycling program turns undesirable e-waste into funds that help us carry out our free PreK at Home Program.

 YOU MAY BE ABLE TO HELP.
 We can prove large recycle bins for your business, office, school or church and small bins to use at home or in a small office setting.
 Once your bin has 20 items or more, call us and we'll pick up the recyclables.